J-DIndustries/openDog-V2.1/README.md

 # openDog-V2.1

-A iteration of Open Dog V2.0 from XRobots (XRobots.co.uk)
+A iteration of openDog V2.0 from XRobots (XRobots.co.uk)

 Original Design and Construction:
 James Bruton from XRobots.co.uk